Burundi Travel Information

 The international dialling code for Burundi is +257.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 There is good mobile phone coverage in the western area of the county and a handful of internet cafés can be found in Bujumbura.

-Travellers are allowed to import 1,000 cigarettes or 1,000 grams of tobacco, one litre of alcohol and a reasonable amount of perfume.
+Travellers are allowed to import 1,000 cigarettes or 1,000 grams of tobacco, and one litre of alcohol.
 Cameras should be declared on arrival.

 Become our Burundi Travel Expert